ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

   ```

 `ro-crate-preview.html` SHOULD:
+  *   Contain at least the same information as the _RO-Crate JSON-LD_, with the exception that files which have no description, creator or similar metadata MAY not be listed in the website.
+  *   Display at least the metadata relating to the _Root Data Enity_ as static HTML without the need for scripting.
+It MAY contain extra features enabled by JavaScript.
+  *   When a _Data Entity_ or _Context Entity_ is referenced by its ID:
+    *   If it has a [name](http://schema.org/name) property, provide a link to its HTML version.
+    *   If it does not have a name (e.g. a [GeoCoordinates](http://schema.org/GeoCoordinates) location), show it embedded in the HTML for the entity.
+  *   For keys that resolve in the `RO-Crate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition.
+  *   For external URI values, provide a link.
-  *   If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language datacite citation.
+  *   If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language data citation (see for example the [FORCE11 Data Citation Principles](https://www.force11.org/group/joint-declaration-data-citation-principles-final)).
   *   If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview-files/`

 ### Payload files and directories

 These are the actual files and directories that make up the dataset being described.

-The base RO-Crate specification makes no assumptions about the presence of any specific files or folders beyond those reserved RO-Crate files described above.
+The base RO-Crate specification makes no assumptions about the presence of any specific files or folders beyond the reserved RO-Crate files described above.
 Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate metadata file, and/or appear in sub-directories of the RO-Crate Root._ Each file and directory MAY be represented as Data Entities in the _RO-Crate metadata file_.

 ### RO-Crates SHOULD be self-describing and self-contained

-### A minimal RO-Crate is  a directory containing a single RO-Crate Metadata file.
+A minimal RO-Crate is a directory containing a single RO-Crate Metadata file.

-At the basic level, an RO-Crate is a collection of files represented as a Schema.org _[Dataset](https://schema.org/Dataset)_, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata File_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.
+At the basic level, an RO-Crate is a collection of files represented as a schema.org _[Dataset](https://schema.org/Dataset)_, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata File_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.
 Self-containment is a core principle of RO-Crate, i.e. that all Dataset files and relevant metadata SHOULD, as far as possible, be contained by the RO-Crate, rather than referring to external resources.
 However the RO-Crate MAY also reference external resources which are stored or accessed separately, via URIs, e.g. because these cannot be included for practical or legal reasons.

 It is important to note that the _RO-Crate Metadata file_ is not an exhaustive manifest or inventory, that is, it does not necessarily list or describe all files in the package.
 Rather it is focused on providing sufficient amount of metadata to understand and use the content and is designed to be compatible with existing and future approaches that _do_ have full inventories / manifest and integrity checks, e.g. by using checksums, such as [BagIt] and Oxford Common File Layout [OCFL] [Objects][OCFL Object].

-The intention is that RO-Crates can work well with a variety of archive file formats, e.g. tar, zip, etc., and approaches to capturing file manifests and file fixity, such as BagIt and OCFL, git.
+The intention is that RO-Crates can work well with a variety of archive file formats, e.g. tar, zip, etc., and approaches to capturing file manifests and file fixity, such as [BagIt] and [OCFL], [git].

-In addition to the _RO-Crate metadata file_, the RO-Crate MAY include an _RO-Crate preview file_ a human-readable HTML rendering of the RO-Crate metadata file located in the RO-Crate root.

 ## RO-Crate Metadata